ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 abominable.
 How shall we punish him for such a speech?"

 "Nothing so easy, if you have but the inclination," said Elizabeth.
 "We can all plague and punish one another.
-Tease him--laugh at him.
+Tease him -- laugh at him.
 Intimate as you are, you must know how it is to be done."

 "But upon my honour, I do not.
 I do assure you that my intimacy has